bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 The goal isn't chasing the latest AI techniques.
 It's building a flywheel of continuous improvement driven by clear metrics aligned with user outcomes.
 Start with synthetic data, focus on retrieval before generation, and measure everything.

 As one client told me: "We spent three months trying to improve through prompt engineering and model switching.
 In two weeks with proper evaluations, we made more progress than all that time combined."

+## Where to Go From Here

+**You've completed the foundation.
+Here's your path forward:**

+- **Stuck on evaluation metrics?** Re-read [Understanding Precision and Recall](#understanding-precision-and-recall)
+- **Need to turn evals into training data?** Continue to [Chapter 2: From Evaluation to Product Enhancement](chapter2.md)
+- **Want to collect real user feedback?** Skip ahead to [Chapter 3: Feedback Collection](chapter3-1.md)
+- **Ready to fine-tune embeddings?** You'll need 1,000+ examples first - see [Chapter 2](chapter2.md)

+**Not ready to move on?** Make sure you have:

+- ✅ 20-50 evaluation examples
+- ✅ Baseline recall and precision metrics
+- ✅ A working evaluation script
+- ✅ Results from 2-3 experiments

+Once you have these, you're ready for Chapter 2.

 ---